-Why are Stones, Pebbles and Gravel used in an a Switchyard?
+Why are Stones, Pebbles, Grit and Gravel used in an a Switchyard?

-In an electrical substation, there are multiple devices and equipment such as power and distribution transformers, transmission lines, Potential and Current transformers, Isolators etc are grounded.
-Beside the grounding in a substation, we will discuss why are pebble used in a substation and what is the reason behind doing so?
+In an electrical substation, there are multiple devices and equipment such as power and distribution transformers, transmission lines, Potential and Current transformers, Isolators etc. are grounded.
+Beside the grounding in a substation, we will discuss why grit and pebbles are used in a substation and what is the reason behind doing so?

 There are multiple factors to use stones in the switchyard while designing of multiple earthing and grounding in a substation grid.